dainst/idai-field/desktop/src/manual/manual.en.md

 * *Label*: The display label of the value.
 You can enter labels for different languages.
 * *Description*: A description text where you can specify more detailed information about the value.
 This text is displayed in the configuration editor as a tooltip for the corresponding value.
-* *References*: Specify URLs here to reference definitions in other systems.
+* *References*: Specify references consisting of a predicate and a URL here to reference definitions in other systems.

 ## Select project languages